youhgo/DOPP/readme.md

 # Dfir ORC Parser Project

+To have more info about DOPP:

+* How to install DOPP, tutorial [here](https://youhgo.github.io/DOPP-how-to-install-EN/)
+* How to use DOPP, tutorial [here](https://youhgo.github.io/DOPP-how-to-use-EN/)
+* DOPP result architecture, explained [here](https://youhgo.github.io/DOPP-Results/)

 ## What is DOPP ?

 DOPP for DFIR ORC Parser Project is a python tool use to parse artefact collected by ANSSI [DFIR-ORC](https://github.com/dfir-orc).